Survival Analysis

 Scientific Innovation

-Our models train on diverse real-world datasets spanning multiple institutions and cancer types, capturing how disease risk shifts over time and surfacing temporal patterns that conventional approaches miss.
-Pathology and clinical signals are trained together so the system learns jointly from both modalities, using time-to-event loss functions including Cox and discrete-time survival models.
+Our models are trained on diverse real-world datasets spanning multiple institutions and cancer types.
+Pathology and clinical signals are trained together so the system learns jointly from both modalities, using time-to-event models.

 health document icon